Structured prior distributions for the covariance matrix in latent factor models: Posterior computation

 \subsection{Adaptive Gibbs sampler}

 Especially in applications where $p$ is large, the number of effective factors is often considerably less than the Ledermann bound $\varphi(p)$.
 Therefore fixing a truncation level $H$ which is less than, but in the vicinity of, $\varphi(p)$ can be computationally inefficient.
 In the literature on infinite factor models, a common pragmatic solution is to use an adaptive Gibbs sampler which tunes the truncation level $H$ as it proceeds.
 Adaptation occurs at iteration $i$ with probability $p(i)=\exp(\alpha_0+\alpha_1 i)$ where $\alpha_0 \le 0$ and $\alpha_1 < 0$ such that the probability of adaptation decreases over the course of the simulation.
 This is necessary to satisfy the diminishing adaptation condition of \citet{RR07}.
-During adaptation, $k^{\ast\, [i]}$ is compared to the current value of $H$.
-In the static model, if $k^{\ast\, [i]}<H$, $H$ is reduced to $k^{\ast\, [i]}$ and any inactive factors are deleted along with the corresponding columns of $\matr{\Lambda}$ and components of $\vec{\varrho}$ and $\matr{\Psi}$.
-If $k^{\ast\, [i]}=H$ and $H < \lceil \varphi(p) \rceil - 1$, an extra factor, column of factor loadings, and component of $\vec{\varrho}$ are sampled from their priors and then $H$ is increased by 1.

-In the dynamic model, reducing the truncation level additionally requires deleting the redundant rows and columns of $\matr{\Gamma}_i$ and $\matr{\Pi}$ from the state equation and then recomputing the transformed partial autocorrelations $\matr{A}_i$.
-When the truncation level is increased, direct extension of the adaptation step for static models is not feasible as the prior for a new row and column of $\matr{\Gamma}_i$, given the submatrix $\matr{\Gamma}_{i,1:H,1:H}$, is not analytically tractable.
-We therefore propose a simplification, described in full in the Supplementary Materials, that is based on the assumption that the new factor does not interact with the existing factors.
-This is most naturally performed in terms of the partial autocorrelation parameterization by augmenting the existing matrices $\matr{P}_1, \ldots, \matr{P}_m$ with an outer row and column of zeros and sampling the $(H+1,H+1)$ element from a distribution that is uniform on $(0, r_{i,\text{min}})$ where $r_{i,\text{min}}$ is the smallest singular value of $\matr{P}_{i,1:H,1:H}$.